Okinawa shocked at cluster of coronavirus cases on US military bases | DW | 14.07.2020

-Governor of Japan's most southerly prefecture wants a ban on more US troops being sent to the islands as fears grow that troops may have spread the virus over the July 4 holiday weekend.
+The governor of Japan's most southerly prefecture wants a ban on more US troops being sent to the islands as fears grow that they may have spread the virus over the July 4 weekend.
 Julian Ryall reports from Tokyo.

 Okinawa Governor Denny Tamaki is to fly to Tokyo on Wednesday morning to call on the US ambassador and representatives of the Japanese government to halt the transfer of any more US military personnel to the prefecture amid a significant outbreak of the coronavirus on a number of US bases.

-An additional 32 cases of the coronavirus were confirmed at the US Marine Corps Air Station Futenma on Monday, bringing the total number of cases among troops at installations in the prefecture to 98.
-The Futenma base and nearby Camp Hansen have been placed on lockdown by the US military, the prefectural government confirmed, while isolated cases have also been reported at Kadena Air Base, Camp McTureous and Camp Kinser.
+Thirty-two coronavirus cases were confirmed at the US Marine Corps Air Station Futenma on Monday, bringing the total number of cases among troops at installations in the prefecture to 98.
+The Futenma base and nearby Camp Hansen have been placed on lockdown by the US military, the prefectural government confirmed.
+Isolated cases have also been reported at Kadena Air Base, Camp McTureous and Camp Kinser.

-The concern, however, is that many personnel from the bases celebrated US Independence Day at bars, restaurants and on local beaches on July 4, bringing them into contact with local residents.
+The concern, however, is that many personnel from the bases celebrated US Independence Day on July 4 at bars, restaurants and on local beaches, bringing them into contact with local residents.
 Local health authorities are attempting to trace people who may have interacted with US personnel in recent days and are calling on residents to come forward for testing.

 Read more: Thousands in Okinawa protest US Marine base relocation